accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 Java has some basic types, such as `int`, `char`, etc. These are called *primitive types*.

+A primitive type is a good example of something that is **not** an object.

 #### Reference type

 Classes allow us to create objects.
 When we create a new object, we have to declare its type.
 This is called a *reference type*.
 Also somtimes referred to as a "class type" or "object type."